 Gender-based violence is a persistent and pervasive issue in Canada, affecting approximately half of all women over the course of their lives.
 The mental, physical, social, and financial impacts of violence are devastating and cannot be ignored.

-CFUW launched the national initiative on violence against women with the goal of providing increased support to women and girls who experience all forms of violence.
+CFUW launched the national initiative on gender-based violence with the goal of providing increased support to victims who experience all forms of violence.
 Our collective efforts help raise public awareness about gender-based violence, improve support and prevention, and put pressure on all levels of government to take stronger action.

 Gender-Based Violence on Post-Secondary Campuses

 One in five women will experience sexual assault while studying at post-secondary institutions according to the Canadian Federation of Students.
-Women with intersecting identities including Indigenous women, women of colour, LGBTQ2S+ and women with disabilities face higher rates of violence.
+Women with intersecting identities including Indigenous women, women of colour, 2SLGTBQIAS+ and women with disabilities, face higher rates of violence.

 CFUW has conducted multiple surveys of universities and colleges in Canada to evaluate the status of female faculty and students at those institutions.
 For example, CFUW surveyed Canadian universities and colleges in 2017 to compare current policies on gender-based violence.
 The findings of the research were published in the Sexual Violence and Harassment Policies in Post-Secondary Institutions in Canada Final Report in 2020.
 The report asserts that universities must continue to improve their sexual violence and harassment policies to ensure a safe post-secondary campus environment.
 CFUW advocates for post-secondary Institutions to update their policies to support survivors of sexual violence and harassment.